Introducing Adobe Photoshop Elements 2018 & Premiere Elements 2018

 Guided Edits transform seemingly complex tasks into easy to follow step-by-step instructions that guide you to fantastic results.
 Photoshop Elements and Premiere Elements now offer 67 Guided Edits, including eight brand new ones in this release.

-Create Double Exposures – Double exposures continue to grow in popularity but are difficult and time No more with this new Guided Edit that brings one photo to life within another to create the surreal effect.
+Create Double Exposures – Double exposures continue to grow in popularity, but are difficult and time consuming.
+No more with this new Guided Edit that brings one photo to life within another to create the surreal effect.

-Make Amazing Watercolours – With this Guided Edit, turn any photo into a beautiful, textured watercolour—and even finish it off with
+Make Amazing Watercolors – With this Guided Edit, turn any photo into a beautiful, textured watercolor—and even finish it off with text.

-Fix Action Cam Footage – Eliminate the wide angle fisheye effect of action cams with guidance on how to expertly trim, correct colour, and fix lens distortions so it looks its
+Fix Action Cam Footage – Eliminate the wide angle fisheye effect of action cams with guidance on how to expertly trim, correct color, and fix lens distortions so it looks its best.

 Automatic Selection – Making a perfect selection is always tough, so we’ve simplified the process.
 With the new Auto Selection, making precise photo selections has never been easier – simply click, drag and it’s done.